siemens/ix/CONTRIBUTING.md

 # Siemens Industrial Experience design system

-Siemens provides a holistic design system for building attractive and intuitive web applications.
+With Industrial Experience, Siemens provides a holistic design system for building attractive and intuitive web applications.

 Contributions to the library and feedback are very welcome.
 This document explains our guidelines for both.